python-poetry/poetry/docs/basic-usage.md

 ### Using `poetry run`

+To run your script simply use `poetry run python your_script.py`.
+Likewise if you have command line tools such as `pytest` or `black` you can run them using `poetry run pytest`.

 {{% note %}}
 If managing your own virtual environment externally, you do not need to use `poetry run` or `poetry shell` since you will, presumably, already have activated that virtual environment and made available the correct python instance.